 - Medical Malpractice: Three years from the date the negligent act or omission causing injury occurred, or one year from the date the injury was discovered or should have reasonably been discovered

-- Product Liability: Three years from the date of the injury
+- Product Liability: Two years from the date of the injury

 - Wrongful Death: Two years from the date of death

 When Does the Statute of Limitations Begin?